waste-of-kindergarten/xpython37-v0.1/python/Doc/library/threading.rst

       Return the barrier to the default, empty state.
 Any threads waiting on it will receive the :class:`BrokenBarrierError` exception.

-      Note that using this function may require some external synchronization if there are other threads whose state is unknown.
+      Note that using this function may can require some external synchronization if there are other threads whose state is unknown.
 If a barrier is broken it may be better to just leave it and create a new one.